H3rz3n/proxmox-lxc-unprivileged-gpu-passthrough/README.md

 ```
 ls -l /dev/dri
 ```
-to list all your available graphic cards.
+To list all your available graphic cards.
 You will have an output similar to this :

 ```
 drwxr-xr-x 2 root   root         80 Dec 11 17:10 by-path